pgroonga/pgroonga.github.io/reference/parameters/pgroonga-standby-maintainer-max-parallel-wal-appliers-per-db.md

 If this value is 1 or larger, `pgroonga_wal_apply()` for each PGroonga index is executed in a new background worker process.
 If you have enough resource to run `pgroonga_wal_apply()` in parallel, you can reduce total WAL application time by specifying a large value such as 6.

-Note that you may need to increase [`max_worker_processes`](postgresql-max-worker-processes) when you specify a large value to this parameter.
+Note that you may need to increase [`max_worker_processes`][postgresql-max-worker-processes] when you specify a large value to this parameter.
 If you specify a large value, you may need to use many worker processes at the same time.

 Note that this parameter controls parallel level per database.
 If you have 2 databases that use PGroonga and specify 6 to this parameter, 12 background worker processes may be used for `pgroonga_wal_apply()` at the same time.